 Southern Pacific Saugus Depot, 1890s, with dining room.
 Exact date unknown.
-The dining room moved across the street to its own building in 1905 and became the Saugus Cafe.
+The dining room was renamed "Saugus Cafe" and moved across the street to its own building in 1916.

 A notation in pencil on the front of this photograph says simply, "Pop."
 (See it in the original scan.)
 "Pop" might

 refer to the man standing by himself in the center of the photograph under the Dining Room sign.
 We don't know, but it appears to be Charles Edward Tolfree.